The Best Coffee Tampers In The UK 2022

 My Observations

-Another pro 58mm tamper from shop coffee, and I’m including this one in particular due to the fact that, well, you don’t see numerous baby pink coffee tampers!
+Another pro 58mm tamper from shop coffee, and I’m including this one in particular due to the truth that, well, you don’t see lots of baby pink coffee tampers!

 OK so that’s my advice on tampers, and as you can see there are loads & loads to choose from – and actually, you can’t go wrong, as long as you’re selecting the right tamper for your portafilter.

 Well, I suppose you can buy a tamper that you’re not all that blown away by, in terms of comfort.
-For example, you might find that the sort of deal with doesn’t rather suit you.
+For example, you might find that the kind of handle doesn’t rather suit you.

-Maybe you have massive sausage fingers and need a tamper handle the size of a rolling pin, or maybe you have slightly more dainty hands?
+Maybe you have massive sausage fingers and need a tamper handle the size of a rolling pin, or maybe you have mildly more dainty hands?

-We’re all different, and thankfully there are lots of different kinds of tampers to choose from, and they’re among the a lot of economical part of the essential home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.
+We’re all different, and thankfully there are a lot of different kinds of tampers to choose from, and they’re among the the majority of low-cost part of the essential home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.

-If you’re looking for bigger jumps in your home espresso game, even though, once you’ve got yourself a better tamper, the next thing I’d consider is the coffee mill situation.
+If you’re looking for bigger jumps in your home espresso coffee game, although, once you’ve got yourself a better tamper, the next thing I’d consider is the grinder situation.

 While tamping is important, grinding is arguably THE key to espresso coffee quality, second only to the coffee itself I’d say.